philtherobot/charge/README.md

 Workflow:

 1. Code with a text editor.
-2. In the shell, compile and run with `charge pgm.cpp`.
+2. In the shell, run your program with `charge pgm.cpp`.

 Command-line arguments are passed to the executable so your C++ script can receive them: